Stay ahead with our latest updates, inspiring stories, and breakthroughs that matter—showcasing our commitment to progress and driving what’s next

 Spargo House Revisited

 Completed in 2014 this development of 6 apartments at 13 Hillbury Road, Whyteleafe in Surrey looks as fresh as when completed.
 Careful attention to detail, good design and the use of high quality materials stand the test of time.
-All of the apartments were finished to an exceptionally high standard and equiped for modern living, with wood-effect laminate floors and underfloor heating, solar panels supplying domestic hot water, energy efficient downlighters throughout and integrated energy-efficient appliances.
+All of the apartments were finished to an exceptionally high standard and equipped for modern living, with wood-effect laminate floors and underfloor heating, solar panels supplying domestic hot water, energy efficient downlighters throughout and integrated energy-efficient appliances.
 All the apartments sold quickly.

 Another fine project by Havensilver Investments Limited.